Argentine asset prices slide, country risk soars on debt 'reprofiling' plan

 ‘PRE-EMPTIVE ANNOUNCEMENT’

 The central bank spent $367 million of its reserves in foreign exchange market interventions on Wednesday alone, part of its effort to defend the beleaguered local peso.
+The central bank sold $83 million in reserves in its first intervention of the day on Thursday.

 “The pre-emptive announcement from the Macri administration to voluntarily re-profile debt shows cash flow desperation after consistent foreign exchange reserve loss,” said Siobhan Morden, head of Latin America fixed income strategy at Amherst Pierpont Securities in New York.

-“It now looks like a disorderly phase of a debt restructuring with a piecemeal strategy of seeking debt relief without a comprehensive debt repayment plan,” Morden said in a note, adding, “capital controls could quickly follow as this official recognition of cash flow stress will only trigger further dollar demand and capital flight.”

-Key players going forward will be the IMF, which has a $57 billion standby loan deal with Argentina and Fernandez, who is now the front-runner to become president at the end of the year.

-Fernandez had said earlier that he wants to renegotiate the IMF pact, which calls for unpopular austerity measures that had damaged Macri’s popularity and set him up for the drubbing he took in the primary vote.
+Among key players going forward will be the IMF, which has a $57 billion standby loan deal with Argentina.
+Fernandez has said he wants to renegotiate the IMF pact, which has imposed unpopular austerity measures that damaged Macri’s popularity and set him up for the drubbing he took in the primary vote.

-A crunch point could be Sept.
-15, when the next IMF loan tranche - about $5.4 billion - is due to be disbursed.

 The reprofiling will first apply to short-dated debt denominated in pesos as well as dollars but issued under local law, Lacunza said.
 That would require approval from Congress.